Seoul steps up military response to North Korea's nuclear test

 US and its allies are looking to push through a new package of sanctions, including measures to restrict oil shipments to North Korea, US officials said.
 Most of North Korea's oil comes from China, and the US believes that stopping these shipments would place severe pressure on the North Korean regime.

+Haley said North Korea's sixth nuclear test was a clear sign that "the time for half measures" from the UN had to end.

+"Enough is enough," Haley said.
+"We have taken an incremental approach, and despite the best of intentions, it has not worked."

-After meeting last week in response to North Korea's launch of a missile that flew over the northern Japanese island of Hokkaido, the UN stopped short of announcing additional restrictions on top of those already passed in early August.
-Those are some of the most stringent to date, and the Trump administration has started punishing companies for doing business with North Korea -- so-called "secondary sanctions."
+The UN passed its latest set of sanctions -- some of the most stringent to date -- in early August.
+The Trump administration has started punishing companies for doing business with North Korea -- so-called "secondary sanctions."

-US Treasury Secretary Steven Mnuchin said he was drafting tough new sanctions against North Korea.